pheonix99/TomeOfTheFirebird/Readme.md

 ---
 Bracers Of The Merciful Knight: Available for purchase from Arsinoe, these increase a paladin's effective level for Lay On Hands power and uses by four.

+Bracers Of The Avenging Knight: Available for purchase from Arsinoe, these increase the wearer's effective level when using Smite abilities by four.

 ## Bugfixes
 ---
 ### Items
 ---
 Radiance +6 (uncorrupted) now gets Holy like it should

+###Classes
+Cavalier: Made Order abilities actually show up in the UI.

+Made Order Of The Stars's Calling Channeling support ability work.
+Changes from Tabletop: Works on anything with a Channel Positive / Channel Negative keyword set, which means it will work on Warpriest and Oracle and Necromancer channels.
+No idea if it works on Warpriest fervor used normally.

 ### Archetypes
 ---